shaypal5/speks/README.rst

 Use
 ===

 This is a Python 3, packaged version of the `TwitterGenderPredictor code by JT Wolohan <https://github.com/jtwool/TwitterGenderPredictor>`_, which itself is a Python 2 implementation of Sap et al.'s gender prediction algorithm for Twitter.
-The algorithm should be 90% accurate given a large sample of users and a reasonable amount of data for each user.
+According to Wolohan, the algorithm should be 90% accurate given a large sample of users and a reasonable amount of data for each user.

 You can have the package predict the gender of a Twitter user by providing the ``predict_gender_by_tweets`` function with a string containing tweets contents.